andreped/livermask/README.md

 # Automatic liver segmentation in CT using deep learning
 [![license](https://img.shields.io/github/license/DAVFoundation/captain-n3m0.svg?style=flat-square)](https://github.com/DAVFoundation/captain-n3m0/blob/master/LICENSE)

-#### Trained 2D model on the LITS dataset is automatically downloaded when running the inference script and can be used as you wish, ENJOY! :)
+#### Trained U-Net on the LITS dataset is automatically downloaded when running the inference script and can be used as you wish, ENJOY! :)

 <img src="figures/Segmentation_CustusX.PNG" width="70%" height="70%">